The Terrapin Care Station (TCS) team just got back from Eugene, Ore., and we couldn’t be more thrilled with the connections we made out there.

 Terrapin Care Station would like to start a “race to the top” in Eugene and throughout all of Oregon, where headlines about the cannabis industry have been marred by underage sales, unsustainable price wars and inadequate regulations.
 TCS understands that Eugene doesn’t want to be defined by the cannabis industry.
 But we also understand that its residents would like to see cannabis play a role in the community.
 What TCS would like to do is strike a balance.

-Over the coming weeks and months TCS will continue to work with the Eugene community to develop ways in which we can better inform its residents and leaders as to what is happening with the cannabis industry.
+Over the coming weeks and months TCS will continue to work with the local roots of the Eugene community to develop ways in which we can better inform its residents and leaders as to what is happening with the cannabis industry.
 We will continue to make outreach a priority as we identify initiatives and projects to help the entire Eugene community.